Optimal Design Emulators: A Point Process Approach: Introduction

-The goal of this work is to introduce a novel approach to the challenging problem of constructing optimal designs.
-Our focus in particular are designs for Gaussian process (GP) regression models, which have broad applications in spatial statistics, computer experiments and statistical/machine learning \citep{sack:welc:mitc:wynn:1989,Furrer:2006:Covariance,Cressie:2008:Fixed,Banerjee:2008:Gaussian,Higdon:etal:2008,Guhaniyogi:2011:Adaptive,Sang:2011:Covariance,Katzfuss:2013:Bayesian,Pratola:etal:2014,Pratola:etal:2014b, Gramacy:Apley:2015,katzfuss2014parallel}.
-We take a probabilistic view of the problem that is more general than the traditional probabilistic view previously discussed in the DOE literature \citep{Kiefer:1985,Muller:2007}.
+The goal of this work is to introduce a novel approach to constructing optimal designs for Gaussian process (GP) regression models, which have broad applications in spatial statistics, computer experiments and statistical/machine learning \citep{sack:welc:mitc:wynn:1989,Furrer:2006:Covariance,Cressie:2008:Fixed,Banerjee:2008:Gaussian,Higdon:etal:2008,Guhaniyogi:2011:Adaptive,Sang:2011:Covariance,Katzfuss:2013:Bayesian,Pratola:etal:2014,Pratola:etal:2014b, Gramacy:Apley:2015,katzfuss2014parallel}.
+We take a probabilistic view of the problem that has recently become more popular.
+For instance, \cite{franco2008exploratory} and \cite{franco:2008} made use of Strauss processes motivated by the popular space-filling heuristic, and \cite{mazoyer:2019} take a probabilistic perspective on space-filling designs, focusing particularly on low-dimensional projection properties.
+In our work, we outline a probabilistic approach having an explicit connection to statistical modeling and DOE theory.
 The idea is to represent the collection of points that form an optimal design as being one element (or a subset of isometrically equivalent elements) of a stochastic process defined on the space of point patterns.
 By specifying an appropriate {\bf generative point process} (PP) for this distribution, we introduce the idea of an {\em optimal design emulator}, where the classical optimal design solution typically coincides with the mode of this generative stochastic process.
 Since the generative process can be specified in terms of a low-dimensional parameter space, constructing an optimal design reduces to drawing a realization of this process given appropriately tuned parameter settings of the process rather than performing a difficult optimization problem.
-Among other things, this approach lends itself to a wide selection of Markov Chain Monte Carlo (MCMC) tools for efficient computation, and also gives a measure of how optimal the design drawn actually is.
-As such, our work draws a connection between PP models and optimal designs -- particularly for Gaussian processes -- while taking a distinctively Bayesian perspective on the design problem.
+This approach lends itself to a wide selection of Markov Chain Monte Carlo (MCMC) tools for efficient computation, and also gives a measure of how optimal the design drawn actually is.
+As such, our work draws a connection between PP models and optimal designs -- particularly for GP's -- while taking a distinctively Bayesian perspective on the design problem.